akka/akka/akka-docs/src/main/paradox/stream/stream-error.md

 :   @@snip [FlowErrorDocTest.java]($code$/java/jdocs/stream/FlowErrorDocTest.java) { #resume-section }

-`Restart` works in a similar way as `Resume` with the addition that accumulated state, if any, of the failing processing stage will be reset.
+`Restart` works in a similar way as `Resume` with the addition that accumulated state, if any, of the failing processing operator will be reset.

 Scala
 :   @@snip [FlowErrorDocSpec.scala]($code$/scala/docs/stream/FlowErrorDocSpec.scala) { #restart-section }